 Ward worked for several years as a shepherd and shearer in Marlborough and then as a saddler in Wellington.
 He was married in Wellington on 12 October 1894 to Ada Evelyn Wright.
-In 1896 the Wards settled in Wanganui where Joseph started a lending library and later opened a bookshop and stationery business.
+In 1896 the Wards settled in Whanganui where Joseph started a lending library and later opened a bookshop and stationery business.
 He also taught the violin and, as time allowed, renewed his acquaintance with astronomy.
 Around 1899 he purchased a 4½-inch refracting telescope, and when a bright comet appeared in 1901 people in the town flocked to view it through this instrument.

 Ward was quick to recognise the research potential of the large refractor and in 1904 he and his assistant, local lawyer Thomas Allison, began systematically searching selected areas of the southern sky for new double stars.
 In the course of the next six years they catalogued more than 200; unbeknown to Ward, some had previously been detected by others.
 However, 88 are recognised as 'Ward doubles' and appear with New Zealand Observatory listings in international double star catalogues, thereby serving as a memorial to Ward's international contribution to this specialised field of astronomy.

 In addition to double stars Ward observed sunspots, the planet Mars and comets.
 Although he forwarded drawings of Mars to the British Astronomical Association on various occasions, contrary to some claims he actually published almost nothing on astronomy.
 Rather, his most important contribution was in astronomical education.
-He frequently gave talks to the Wanganui Philosophical Society, of which he was vice president from its inception in 1911.
-Two evenings a week he ran public viewing nights at the Wanganui Observatory, where he eagerly shared his love and knowledge of astronomy with visitors.
+He frequently gave talks to the Whanganui Philosophical Society, of which he was vice president from its inception in 1911.
+Two evenings a week he ran public viewing nights at the Whanganui Observatory, where he eagerly shared his love and knowledge of astronomy with visitors.
 He delivered the Cawthron lecture in Nelson in 1926 and brought astronomy to a wide audience in a column he wrote for the Wanganui Herald between 1904 and 1926.

 Ward was also a pioneer New Zealand telescope-maker, and over the years produced numerous mirrors, mainly in the 6- to 14-inch range.
 These mirrors found their way into private and society observatories throughout the country and many are still used for research purposes and for popularising astronomy.
 Ward's largest mirror, 20½ inches in diameter, was completed in 1924, and for more than 40 years remained the largest telescope made by a New Zealand amateur astronomer.